 Low carbon fuels, such as renewable natural gas and hydrogen, will be critical in meeting the dual goals of decarbonizing the energy pipelines while maintaining the benefits provided by our distribution system.
 Renewable natural gas and hydrogen supply are other methods of reducing emissions associated with the Company's customer use of natural gas.
 In the past few years, Cascade has expanded the Company's internal and external resources to support development of RNG options for its customers and to comply with decarbonization requirements in Washington and Oregon.

-The Biden administration has made a focus to set up funding to advance hydrogen technologies and clean hydrogen production to decarbonize the energy system.
-Cascade is not involved in hydrogen projects; however, we are following various projects that are underway in case they provide opportunities in the future.
+Under the Trump administration, funding for clean hydrogen initiatives has been paused.
+This action was formalized through Executive Order 13990, titled "Unleashing American Energy", issued on January 20, 2025.
+The order mandates an immediate suspension of funds appropriated under the Inflation Reduction Act of 2022 (Public Law 117-169) and the Infrastructure Investment Act and Jobs Act (Public Cascade is not involved in hydrogen projects; Law 117-58). however, we are following various projects that are underway in case they provide opportunities in the future.